-Office Depot Inc., the second-largest U.S. office-supply retailer, is testing PayPal's new point-of-sale (POS) system in a few stores, a top executive told Reuters.
+(Reuters) - Office Depot Inc, the second-largest U.S. office supply retailer, is testing PayPal's new point-of-sale system in a few stores, a top executive told Reuters.

-The news comes only days after eBay Inc.'s PayPal unit said it had begun testing in-store payments in 51 Home Depot stores, as the online-payments provider moves to expand into the physical world of brick and mortar.
+The news comes just days after eBay Inc's PayPal unit said it had started testing in-store payments in 51 Home Depot stores, as the online payments provider moves to expand into the physical world of brick and mortar.

-PayPal's "wallet in the cloud" initiative lets shoppers who have a PayPal account pay by simply typing their mobile numbers and personal identification numbers (PINs) at checkout counters.
+PayPal's wallet in the cloud initiative lets shoppers who have a PayPal account pay by simply typing their mobile numbers and PINs at checkout counters.
 They can also pay by swiping a PayPal card and entering a PIN.

 Office Depot's Peters said he was eager to experiment with anything that would help faster checkout in stores, but that the chain would take its time before rolling out the initiative to more stores.

-Home Depot Inc. is much more optimistic about the PayPal test.
+Home Depot is much more optimistic about the PayPal test.

-PayPal is a dominant player in online payments, with more than 100 million users.
-But the business is trying to expand into offline payments, a much larger market, pitting the eBay unit against payments giants, such as Visa Inc., MasterCard Inc., and the American Express Co.
+PayPal is a dominant player in online payments, with over 100 million users.
+But the business is trying to expand into offline payments, a much larger market, pitting the eBay unit against payments giants, including Visa Inc, MasterCard Inc and American Express Co.

 In September, PayPal pitched its new in-store payments system to about 120 retailers, including Sports Authority, at an event in Los Angeles.
 EBay CEO John Donahoe spoke about the initiative several times last year, but the company had not disclosed which retailers agreed to test it first.

-Donahoe told analysts on Wednesday the in-store POS trial was being rolled out at 51 Home Depot stores this week, mainly in California's San Francisco Bay Area.
+Donahoe told analysts on Wednesday the in-store point-of-sale trial was being rolled out at 51 Home Depot stores this week, mainly in California's Bay Area.

-In an interview with Reuters, Donahoe compared the POS initiative to the early days of PayPal's merchant-services business.
-PayPal was formerly used almost entirely on eBay's main online marketplace.
-But, about seven years ago, the service began to expand on other Web sites.
+In an interview with Reuters, Donahoe compared the point-of-sale, or POS, initiative to the early days of PayPal's Merchant Services business.
+PayPal used to be used almost entirely on eBay's main online marketplace.
+But about seven years ago, the service began to expand on other websites.